AmirAbuELHija/popcorn-palace/Instructions.md

 3. **Valid UUID for User IDs**
     - Each `userId` must follow the **UUID v4** format for consistency and security.
 4. **Booking Time Limits**
-    - Booking requests should only be allowed up to **15 minutes before** showtime start.
+    - Booking requests should only be allowed before showtime start.
 5. **Cancellation Policy**
     - Tickets cannot be canceled less than **30 minutes before** showtime.